Alexander-Barth/TIFFDatasets.jl/README.md

 # TIFFDatasets

-TIFFDatasets pretends that a GeoTIFF file is NetCDF file accessible with the same API as [NCDatasets](https://github.com/Alexander-Barth/NCDatasets.jl):
+TIFFDatasets pretends that a GeoTIFF file is a NetCDF file that is accessible with the same API as [NCDatasets](https://github.com/Alexander-Barth/NCDatasets.jl):

 ```julia